Research

 Click Here for link to draft

-An Investigation of Toxicities and Survival in Hispanic Children and Adolescents with ALL: Results from ALL Consortium Protocol 05-001
+An Investigation of Toxicities and Survival in Hispanic Children and Adolescents with ALL: Results from ALL Consortium

 with Justine Kahn, Peter Cole, Traci Blonquist, et al. Pediatric Blood and Cancer.
 November 2017.